SamyAbisaleh/Interactive-Lab-Hub/Alt-Lab #5/readme.md

 ## Part E. Logging values to the EEPROM and reading them back

 ### 1. Reading and writing values to the Arduino EEPROM
 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+* Yes, it does matter what actions are assigned to which state.
+For example, if the first action you assign is to read -- but there is nothing written then you will be returned with nothing.
+If you clear before you read then you will also be returned with nothing.
+Basically the order determines what you end up seeing and how you are able to work with the code and data.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

-The state functions are located in their own Setup codes because they are expected to only be called once -- when they are ran.
+* The state functions are located in their own Setup codes because they are expected to only be called once -- when they are ran.
+In other words, they are in the loop of the SwitchState code (the main code).
+But they are in their own setup code.
+So when the SwitchState code calls them, they are only called once -- rather than getting stuck within their own loop() function.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+* The Atmega328 holds 1024 byes.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+* As the EEPROM is byte sized -- it can only store values from 0-255.
+Meanwhile analog values range from 0-1023.
+One way of doing this is to map the values.
+0-255 to 0-1023.
+I would do this for analog data from I2C devices as well.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut]

+* If this previous method wasn't modular enough one could also allocated consecutive addresses to store values.
+For example, using EEPROM.put() will allow a person to move the address to the next byte consecutivley until it allocates for the entire variable.

 ### 2. Design your logger
 **a.
 Turn in a copy of your final state diagram.**